shahidhk/shahidhk.github.io/_posts/2019-01-26-building-a-shared-password-manager-on-google-sheets.md

 passwords.
 And believe me when I say this, there are teams that share passwords on Google Sheets as plain text.

 How can we not do this?
 We need to be able to share passwords over Google Sheets, but not as plain text.

 > Encrypt the password with a shared secret.

-If we can use a shared secret and encrypt the password and save the encrypted text in the sheet, anyone who is looking for that password can just decrypt it using the shared secret.
+If we can use a shared secret to encrypt the password and save the encrypted text in the sheet, anyone who is looking for that password can just decrypt it using the shared secret.
 But everyone need to have the encrypt-decrypt tools installed.
 This takes us back to the original problem - everyone need to have